nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ### 4.12 Retrieving past commands

 Shows the previous commands run on **Uni-Fy**.
-The user can either type the command or use the up arrow key to go through all the pass commands.
+The user can either type the command or use arrow keys to go through all the past commands.

 <div markdown="block" class="alert alert-primary">

 **:clipboard: Format:**<br>
-- `/prev` or &#8593;
+- `/prev` or &#8593; for previous command
+- `/next` or &#x2193; for next command

 </div>